Visiting School

 Communication

-Our school communication platform, Classtag, is an important aspect of daily and weekly school life.
-Announcements and newsletters will be posted on the app and teachers may communicate directly with you at times.
-Please ensure that notifications are enabled on your Classtag app so that you receive all information in a timely manner.
+Our new school communication platform, Seesaw, is an important aspect of daily and weekly school life.
+Announcements and newsletters will be posted on the app and teachers may communicate individually with you at times.
+Please ensure that notifications are enabled on your Seesaw app so that you receive all information in a timely manner.
 We use the app to provide you with the information you need.
 All other information from classes eg photos and updates will be posted on the school website's latest news page.

 If you have an issue or problem with any aspect of school life, please contact Mr Beattie by email or by telephone - contact details.